Heaven :x: Hell: Critical reception

 Heaven :x: Hell received acclaim from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 85 out of 100 based on 5 reviews, indicating "universal acclaim".
 Neil Z. Yeung of AllMusic wrote that the Heaven side of the album "[finds] the sweet spot among Billy Talent, Green Day, and Blink-182," while the Hell side is similar to 2016's 13 Voices and 2019's Order in Decline as it is an "emotionally charged whirlpool of rage and frustration."
 Anne Erickson of Blabbermouth.net called the album "the most complete and adventurous album of [the band's] career."
 Charlotte Griffiths of Distorted Sound Magazine called the album a "perfect goodbye from such an iconic band."
 Kelsey McClure writing for Dork felt that despite its runtime, Heaven :x: Hell never drags, instead firing through hit after hit; time flies when you're having fun, and Sum 41's discography is a testament to that.
 It's a grand culmination of their work so far."
 Mischa Pearlman of Kerrang! called it "the album of their career" and felt it was a good way to wrap up their career.

 Rishi Shah writing for NME described the album as a "pot of soundscapes cherry-picked from their career," and a "fitting last hurrah for a band" but had some criticisms for songs like "I Don't Need Anyone" and "House of Liars".
-Tom Bruce of Noizze was more mixed on the album stating that, "[the album contains] the best singles of the band's career as well as a handful of unnecessary and repetitive tracks."
+Rowan Bruce of Noizze was more mixed on the album stating that, "[the album contains] the best singles of the band's career as well as a handful of unnecessary and repetitive tracks."
 Mercedes Chircop of Spill Magazine called the album "impeccably crafted" and said that "despite [the] distinct sounds [of Heaven and Hell], both sides remain unmistakably Sum 41."
 According to Sputnikmusic, the album is "emblematic of who they are, showcases their greatest strengths, and represents their most popular eras as a band."
 According to Paul Brown of Wall of sound, "[the album is] packed full of punchy, high-octane punk jams and tear-inducing, shred-filled metal anthems that'll withstand the test of time and remind us of the calibre of talent this band produced in their 28-year long journey."